edzillion/godot-stat-math/CICD_OVERVIEW.md

 - **Goal**: Quickly verify that the changes are structurally sound and don't break core functionality.
 - **Actions**:
     1.  **Validate Structure**: Checks that essential addon files like `plugin.cfg` are present and correctly configured.
-    2.  **Trigger AWS Runner**: Spins up a dedicated, powerful AWS spot instance to run the tests.
-    3.  **Run Core Tests**: Executes a subset of the test suite (`/tests/core` and `stat_math_test.gd`).
+    2.  **Run Core Tests**: Executes a subset of the test suite (`/tests/core` and `stat_math_test.gd`).
 This provides a fast feedback loop by focusing on critical unit and integration tests, excluding slower performance tests.
-    4.  **Upload Results**: Test reports are uploaded as artifacts for inspection.
+    3.  **Upload Results**: Test reports are uploaded as artifacts for inspection.

 ### PR to `release` (`verify-release.yaml`)
 - **Trigger**: Opening or updating a PR targeting the `release` branch.